decius999/CleanCodeJN-Generic-Apis/README.md

 # Generic Web Apis
-### CRUD support for WebAPIs with the power of Mediator pattern, Automapper, DataRepositories and Entity Framework
+### CRUD support for WebAPIs with the power of Mediator pattern, Automapper with automatic mapping, DataRepositories and Entity Framework

 > _This CleanCodeJN package streamlines the development of web APIs in .NET applications by providing a robust framework for CRUD operations and facilitating the implementation of complex business logic in a clean and maintainable manner._